By: Chris O’Brien

 - Two 7 seeds – South Carolina, Michigan State

 And those regular seasons seemed tame in comparison to the chaos we’ve witnessed in 2017-18.
-Just this weekend seven Top 25 teams lost to unranked opponents.
+We had one weekend where seven Top 25 teams lost to unranked opponents.
 Seven!
-It doesn’t even register anymore because it’s become so common.
+Upsets didn’t even register anymore because it became so common.

 Now, something to remember, March Madness never goes the way we think it will go.
 It’s like the stock market on steroids.
-So yeah, all signs may point to double-digit teams making a run for the Final Four, but we may end up with Villanova, Michigan State, Duke, and Xavier.
+So yeah, all signs may point to double-digit teams making a run for the Final Four, but we may end up with Villanova, Virginia, Kansas, Xavier.
 Or none of them.
 Who knows.
 But let’s take a look at what’s possible.

 While we do get surprises in the Final Four (who could have seen South Carolina last year outside of South Carolina alumni), the NCAA Champion does follow a little bit of a formula.